reyesgo/cybersec-project-docs/Project 3/README.md

 - WordPress user enumeration
    - Patch: WordPress information obfuscation
-   - Why it Works: Remove or disable files containing sensitive information can slow down attackers when attempting to gather information regarding the platform.
+   - Why it Works: Removing or disabling files containing sensitive information can slow down attackers when attempting to gather information regarding the platform.
 A few of the files that will need to be re-configured are:
      - xmlrpc.php
      - ?authors=
      - readme.html